zama-ai/concrete/docs/compilation/reuse_arguments.md

     assert result == sample_x + sample_y
 ```
+Note when you use `encrypt` method:

-If you have multiple arguments, the `encrypt` method would return a `tuple`, and if you specify `None` as one of the arguments, `None` is placed at the same location in the resulting `tuple` (e.g., `circuit.encrypt(a, None, b, c, None)` would return `(encrypted_a, None, encrypted_b, encrypted_c, None)`).
-Each value returned by `encrypt` can be stored and reused anytime.
+- If you have multiple arguments, the `encrypt` method would return a `tuple`.
+- If you specify `None` as one of the arguments, `None` is placed at the same location in the resulting `tuple`.
+    - For example, `circuit.encrypt(a, None, b, c, None)` returns `(encrypted_a, None, encrypted_b, encrypted_c, None)`.
+- Each value returned by `encrypt` can be stored and reused anytime.

 {% hint style="warning" %}
-The ordering of the arguments must be kept consistent!
+The order of arguments must be consistent when encrypting and using them.
 Encrypting an `x` and using it as a `y` could result in undefined behavior.
 {% endhint %}